 So you want to see how to celebrate Easter in France.
 What can you expect?
 Well, there are some unusual traditions and a fair few delicious treats to enjoy.

-In France most attractions open their doors for the season.
-Just as gardens begin to bloom and trees taking on that wonderful sharp green colour of young leaves.
+In France most attractions open their doors at Easter, marking the beginning of a grand sprint and summer of events.
+It comes just as gardens begin to bloom and trees take on that wonderful sharp green colour of young leaves.

 The Origins of Easter